-Onsite observations indicate when the unit trips and the headgate closes it takes approximately 90 minutes for the entire tailrace channel to drain completely of water.
-Conversely, if the unit trips and the headgate does not close a constant flow of approximately 3 cubic feet per second (cfs) is supplied to the tailrace channel.
-Thus, a fish salvage event was only triggered if the unit trips along with a subsequent headgate closure.
-Unit trips that do not cause the headgate to close shall trigger no salvage response as the amount of water available within the tailrace channel during this scenario is sufficient for fish survival until the unit is brought back online and full flow once again commences.
-Fish salvages of the tailrace channel were only necessary January-May in 2020.
-After the permanent tailrace fish barrier was brought online and found to be operating within specifications in June, fish salvages if the tailrace dewatered were no longer required.
+November 16 - July 30, upon notification of a unit trip with corresponding headgate closure, regardless of time of day, a local on-call qualified biologist is immediately notified by an operator at Merwin Hydro Control and commences with physically rescuing stranded fish from the side-channel of the West Fork Wallowa immediately below the tailrace discharge.
+The local qualified biologist lives in close proximity to the Project so as to be on-site and walking the side-channel within 60 minutes of the unplanned unit trip.
+Onsite observations indicate when the unit trips and the headgate closes, it takes approximately 90 minutes for the entire tailrace channel to drain completely of water.
+Conversely, if the unit trips and the headgate does not close, a constant flow of approximately 3 cubic feet per second (cfs) is supplied to the tailrace channel.
+Thus, a fish salvage event is only triggered if the unit trips along with a subsequent headgate closure.
+Unit trips that do not cause the headgate to close shall result in no salvage response as the amount of water available flowing down the tailrace channel to the West Fork side-channel during this scenario is sufficient for fish survival until the unit is brought back online and full flow once again commences.

-January - May, upon notification of a unit trip with corresponding headgate closure, regardless of time of day, a local on-call qualified biologist was immediately notified by an operator at Merwin Hydro Control and commenced with physically rescuing stranded fish from the tailrace channel.
-The local qualified biologist lives in close proximity to the Project so as to be on-site and walking the tailrace channel within 60 minutes of the unplanned unit trip.
-A Smith-Root LR-24 (or similar model) backpack electrofisher or long-handled dip net was utilized to capture stranded fish.
-If a backpack electrofisher was utilized, it was set to Direct Current (DC) and applied at the lowest voltage setting possible to still allow capture of stranded fish species.
-All electrofishing activities followed protocols as set forth in the National Marine Fisheries Service Backpack Electrofishing Guidelines (NMFS 2000).
-To remain compliant with stipulations contained within the USFWS issued Biological Opinion (BiOp) for the Wallowa Falls Hydroelectric Facility, PacifiCorp ensured that fish capture and removal operations were conducted by a qualified biologist, and that all staff participating in the operation had the necessary knowledge, skills, and abilities to ensure safe handling of fish.
-All planned unit outages with headgate closure occurred early in the morning to ensure the lowest possible water temperatures for safe fish handling.
+A Smith-Root LR-24 (or similar model) backpack electrofisher or long-handled dip net is utilized to capture stranded fish.
+If a backpack electrofisher is utilized, it is set to Direct Current (DC) and applied at the lowest voltage setting possible to still allow capture of stranded fish species.
+All electrofishing activities follow protocols as set forth in the National Marine Fisheries Service Backpack Electrofishing Guidelines (NMFS 2000).
+To remain compliant with stipulations contained within the USFWS issued Biological Opinion (BiOp) for the Wallowa Falls Hydroelectric Facility, PacifiCorp ensures that fish capture and removal operations are conducted by a qualified biologist, and that all staff participating in the operation have the necessary knowledge, skills, and abilities to ensure safe handling of fish.